 Only devices with operating systems actively supported by their manufacturer (i.e. still receiving security updates) are allowed on the College and University networks.
-Currently that means users with Mac OS X 10.12 (or earlier) or Microsoft Vista (or earlier) are not allowed on any University network.
-If the College ICT team spots devices running unsupported operating systems on the networks, those devices will be removed.
+Currently that means users with Mac OS X 10.14 Mojave (or earlier) or Microsoft Windows 8.11(or earlier) are not allowed on any University network.
+You can check if your device operating system is in support at https://endoflife.date/.
+If the College ICT team detects devices running unsupported operating systems on the networks, those devices will be removed from the network.

-Please note that during the upcoming 2020/21 academic year, Mac OS X10.13 will no longer be supported by Apple and thus users are advised to upgrade to 10.14 and above in good time - we remove all devices no longer receiving operating system security patches from the network.
-All devices connecting to the network should also have up to date anti-virus installed and all the latest operating system updates installed.
+Please note that during the upcoming academic year, Mac OS X10.15 Catalina will no longer be supported by Apple and thus users are advised to upgrade to 11 (Big Sur) or above in good time - we remove all devices no longer receiving operating system security patches from the network.
+All devices connecting to the network should also have up to date anti-virus installed and all the latest operating system security updates installed.